mmarcon/compass-mdbw22/README.md

 Here are a few suggestions to take this exercise beyond the basics:

  * Use your favorite programming language to display the leaderboard on a webpage, on the terminal, or any other application and screen factor you'd like.
- * Create a [HTTPS endpoint](https://www.mongodb.com/docs/atlas/app-services/endpoints/configure/) in MongoDB Atlas App Services for the leaderboard.
+ * Create an [HTTPS endpoint](https://www.mongodb.com/docs/atlas/app-services/endpoints/configure/) in MongoDB Atlas App Services for the leaderboard.
 Then display the results on a webpage or any other place you'd like or integrate the leaderboard with some other online services.
  * If you want to do some more advanced aggregating, try to build leaderboards by country, i.e. the top 10 players from a given country.
 Hint: the data in the `games` collection might not be structured in the best way to support this use case.
 You may want to restructure it a bit, or create a materialized view (see `$out` and `$merge`), potentially in combination with an Atlas trigger to regenerate it periodically.
  * Update the [Next.js application](./nextjs-app) to point to your HTTPS endpoint.
  * Create a new page `leaderboard-by-country` in the Next.js application and have a country selector to display the leaderboard by country.
 Build an aggregation to build the list of countries dynamically.